pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

 * uses 2d scaling for weights,
 * uses 1d scaling for gradients.

-Activations, like weights, uses non-tranposed version in the forward pass and transposed version in the backward pass.
+Activations, like weights, use the non-transposed version in the forward pass and the transposed version in the backward pass.
 Experiments have shown that 2D scaling for weights is more helpful for numerical stability than for activations, so by default 1D scaling is used for activations - as it is more granular - and 2D scaling is used for weights.

-Note that - unlike in FP8 Current/Delayed Scaling - tranposing 1D qunatized tensor is not supported
+Note that - unlike in FP8 Current/Delayed Scaling - transposing 1D quantized tensor is not supported
 - since rowwise tensor has
 1 scaling factor per 128 rowwise consecutive values and columnwise tensor has 1 scaling factor per 128 columnwise consecutive values, which are not the same.
-Computing the rowwise quantized tensor from rowwise quantized one will lead to precision loss.
+Computing the columnwise quantized tensor from rowwise quantized one will lead to precision loss.
-Thus qunatized tensor can be only obtained from higher precision data.
+Thus quantized tensor can only be obtained from higher precision data.

 Swizzle of scaling factors
 --------------------------

-Here we introcude a new concept of swizzling of data.
+Here we introduce a new concept of swizzling of data.
-Sometimes the data format used for the communication is different from the one require by the GEMM.
+Sometimes the data format used for the communication is different from the one required by the GEMM.
 It was not the case for the previous recipes, but for FP8 Blockwise Scaling it is.

 For FP8 Blockwise Scaling Tensor can have 2 formats: